Show/hide formula

 • CSS display/visibility:

-• Element remains in the DOM but is not visible
+• The element or component remains in the DOM but is not visible

 • APIs, events and workflows continue to run